LLNL/variorum/src/docs/sphinx/VariorumAPI.rst

  Variorum API
 ##############

+Variorum supports vendor-neutral power and energy management through its rich API.
+Please refer to the top-level API, as well as the specific descritptions of the JSON API and the Best Effort Power Capping API.
+The JSON API allows system software interacting with Variorum to obtain data in a portable, vendor-neutral manner.

+*************
+Top-level API
+*************

-The top-level API for Variorum consists of the following calls:
+The top-level API for Variorum consists of the following calls, as shown in the `variorum.h` header file.:

 .. literalinclude:: ../../variorum/variorum.h
    :language: c